Inter Milan new boy Hakimi will learn to defend in Serie A – Taarabt | Goal.com

 Hakimi moved to Italy on a permanent deal from Real Madrid in July, following the conclusion of his two-year loan with Borussia Dortmund in the Bundesliga.

-Ahead of his new adventure in Italy, Taarabt praised Hakimi as the fastest player he’s ever seen.
+Ahead of his new adventure in Italy, Taarabt praised Hakimi as the fastest player he’s ever seen having played with him in Morocco national team.

 “He is a great player, he is a young player.
 I have never seen a fast player like him,” Taarabt told Sky Sport Italia.